marcin-kli/MP1/README.md

 ##  Future implementations

+* Create diet coach offer.
+* Add new site with class descriptions.
 * A blog site with fitness advises.
 * Login site for paid content including videos, meals ideas and recipes.